suxatcode/helix-db/README.md

 - In-house network protocol & serdes libraries (similar to protobufs/gRPC)

 ## License
-HelixDB is licensed under the AGPL (Affero General Public License).
+HelixDB is licensed under the The AGPL (Affero General Public License).

 ## Commercial Support
 HelixDB is available as a managed service for selected users, if you're interested in using Helix's managed service or want enterprise support, [contact](mailto:founders@helix-db.com) us for more information and deployment options.